KlongLee/arrow/docs/source/cpp/tutorials/basic_arrow.rst

 An :class:`ArrayBuilder` has its type specified at the time of declaration.
 Once this is done, it cannot have its type changed.
 We have to make a new one when we switch to year data, which requires a 16-bit integer at the minimum.
-Of course, there’s an :class:`ArrayBuilder` for that.
+Of course, there's an :class:`ArrayBuilder` for that.
 It uses the exact same methods, but with the new data type:

 .. literalinclude:: ../../../../cpp/examples/tutorial_examples/arrow_example.cc